Reporting year 2020

 The standard period for data in the release is for the year ending 31 March 2018 to the year ending 31 March 2020.
 The data set ‘National - Time series of children looked after data - 1994 to 2020’ includes longer time series data from 1994 for children looked after, and for unaccompanied asylum seeking-children a time series from 2004.

-Previous publications on children looked after can be found on GOV.UK at: Statistics - looked after children.
+Previous publications on children looked after can be found on GOV.UK at: Statistics - looked after children (opens in a new tab).

 Feedback